Skip to main content

 However, this protection is not absolute.
 Property owners lose the natural accumulation defense if:

-Example: A Kansas City business owner fails to salt a commercial parking lot during a winter storm.
+A Kansas City business owner fails to salt a commercial parking lot during a winter storm.
 The ordinance requires salt or sand application within 8 hours of snow ending.
-This violation eliminates the natural accumulation defense.
-Settlement value rises substantially.
+This violation eliminates the natural accumulation defense, and settlement value rises substantially.
 Conversely, a rural property owner's failure to clear naturally accumulated ice may be protected by the doctrine, severely limiting settlement prospects unless aggravation is proven.
+Under Colorado's Premises Liability Act, C.R.S. § 13-21-115, property owners owe reasonable care to maintain safe premises.
+The distinction matters significantly: over 1 million slip and fall emergency room visits occur annually across the United States, according to the National Floor Safety Institute.
+Falls represent the leading cause of traumatic brain injury, making these cases medically serious and financially substantial.
+Documented violations of local snow and ice removal ordinances typically destroy natural accumulation defenses, transforming liability exposure and increasing recovery potential for injured parties.

 Kansas Comparative Fault and Premises Liability